-There are two academic tuition categories at York University: (a) the Domestic Tuition Rate is charged to students who are specifically exempted by the government of Ontario regulation from the International student charge; and (b) the International Tuition Rate to students not so exempted, or students unwilling or unable to provide documentary proof of exempted status to the Office of the Registrar.
+There are two academic tuition categories at York University: (a) the domestic tuition rate is charged to students who are specifically exempted by the government of Ontario regulations from the international student charge; and (b) the international tuition rate to students not so exempted, or students unwilling or unable to provide documentary proof of exempted status to the Office of the Registrar.
 These rates are also tied to your home Faculty.

 Information on the interpretation of eligibility for exemption, tuition rate reassessment, deadlines for submitting documents, or changes of status in Canada, must be confirmed by the Office of the Registrar.
-Queries about academic tuition rates should be directed to the Office of Student Financial Services.
+Queries about academic tuition categories should be directed to the Office of the Registrar.